lumutek/lumutek.github.io/README.md

 ### Overviev:
 MLDash is currently a Jupyter Notebook application that reads to and writes from an MongoDB database.
 An Anaconda environment was created to run the notebook in.
-The CS_499 repository contains 5 snapshots of the MLDash application that span the development process(documentation added throughout development):
+The MLDash repository contains 5 snapshots of the MLDash application that span the development process(documentation added throughout development):

 1. Origin (The Catpole program and the Dashboard program, before any integration or upgrades)